LuchaoQi/machine-learning/Machine Learning/PCA/PCA.md

-## Intuition: why we use covariance matrix and why we use eigenpairs?
+## ==Intuition: why we use covariance matrix and why we use eigenpairs?==

+> PCA - using eigen-decomposition of covariance matrix

 **Definition of covariance matrix**